AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 **Garden of Forking Paths:**
 - The model-building process often involves paths that depend on the specific data observed.
-- Instead of selecting the best-fitting model, BW emphasizes iterative improvements, ensuring each step is justified.
+- Instead of selecting the best-fitting model, a Bayesian Workflow emphasizes iterative improvements, ensuring each step is justified.

 <div class="blue-box">
 <strong>Example:</strong>
  <li>  Suppose model \(M_1\) fails a posterior predictive check, leading to the development of \(M_2\), which incorporates more prior information and better fits the data.
 Had the data differed, \(M_1\) might have sufficed.
-This highlights the iterative nature of **BW**. </li>
+This highlights the iterative nature of a Bayesian Workflow. </li>
 </div>

 To mitigate post-selection inference issues: